Veids/perceptor/README.md

 # Simple example

 We want to xor our shellcode, compile it with string encryption pass from plugin and sign.
-Give that, we have the next yaml definition:
+Given that, we have the next yaml definition:

 ```yaml
 chain: !Chain